ttaggg/flooded_island/README.md

 # Flooded Island

 A turn-based multiplayer strategy game where two players compete on a flooding grid.
-One player (the Journeyman) tries to survive 365 days by moving strategically and drying adjacent fields, while the other player (the Weather) attempts to trap them by flooding the island.
+One player (the Adventurer) tries to survive 365 days by moving strategically and drying adjacent fields, while the other player (the Weather) attempts to trap them by flooding the island.

 ## 🎮 Game Overview

-- **Two Asymmetric Roles**: Journeyman (survivor) vs Weather (adversary)
+- **Two Asymmetric Roles**: Adventurer (survivor) vs Weather (adversary)
 - **Turn-Based Strategy**: Each player makes strategic decisions to win
 - **Online Multiplayer**: Real-time WebSocket communication
 - **Configurable Grid**: Adjustable grid size (3x3 to 10x10)